manvisurya/domain_adaptation/README.md

 ## After Adaptation

-Supervised training on Virtual Gallery dataset and then adapting it to NYU dataset results
+Supervised training on Virtual Gallery dataset and then adapting it to NYU dataset (without using labels of NYU) results

 ![results](./img/afteradaptation.jpg)